grscwf/twin-mt/nero-paths.md

   - (1) Try casting any spell.
   - (2) Cast mage-sight.
   - (3) Look at the mirror.
+  - (4) Look at the gems.
   - Optional: Ask Ivex about the grav gems before he leaves, which provides a hint.
-- (4) When the lust candle is at max, and Nero has seen the grav gems with mage-sight, Struggle with desperate strength will disrupt the grav gems.
+- (5) When the lust candle is at max, and Nero has seen the grav gems with mage-sight, Struggle with desperate strength will disrupt the grav gems.
   - Anything other than struggling will fail.
   - This should basically be a 50/50 choice if the player misses the hints.
   - On failure, Nero is overwhelmed by lust.
 Ivex returns.